Social Media as Marketing Tools for Photonics and Laser Technology

 I suspect that many companies have set up a social media presence without having a clear plan what to achieve there with which means.
 It is just not easy at all to develop and implement such a plan.
-Well, one can of course start out without a detailed plan in order to establish at least something – I also did it that way – but that is not likely to bring substantial benefits.
+Well, one can, of course, start out without a detailed plan to establish at least something – I also did it that way – but that is not likely to bring substantial benefits.

-Quite clearly, successful social media marketing requires a clear strategy, including answers to the following kind of questions:
+Quite clearly, successful social media marketing requires a clear strategy, including answers to the following kinds of questions:

 - Which social media should I choose for certain campaigns?

 - How should our profile pages be optimized, not only to please people, but also to motivate them for things like visiting our website?
 What new content can we regularly post on the profile to keep it interesting?

 - How should concrete advertising campaigns be designed?
 You will see that it depends very much on the particular task which types of ads can serve the purpose efficiently.

 The complexity of the task is considerable.
 For creating such a social media strategy, you have to collect a lot of detailed information – for example, on what exactly is possible on various social media channels – and then process this information in complex ways, e.g. finding out what method can fit which your particular purposes.
 It is very hard to estimate in advance how well certain strategies can work, unless you have already detailed practical experience.
 Even with substantial experience, you will be often able to start some test campaigns, analyze their results e.g. after a few weeks, and utilize the gained insight for the next campaigns.
 And quite frequently the platforms change their rules so that you have to reevaluate your decisions and adjust your measures.